Sheffield City Centre: Zones/Quarters

-Quarters: Kelham Island Quarter, Riverside, Castlegate, Sheaf Valley, Cultural Industries Quarter, The Moor Quarter, Devonshire Quarter, St Georges Quarter, St Vincent Quarter, Cathedral Quarter and Heart of the City.
+Quarters: Kelham Island Quarter, Riverside, Castlegate, Sheaf Valley, Cultural Industries Quarter, The Moor Quarter, Devonshire Quarter, St Georges Quarter, St Vincent's Quarter, Cathedral Quarter and Heart of the City.

 The main Districts are as follows:

 Centre

 The central district of Sheffield is home to the Town Hall and the major shopping areas of Fargate, Orchard Square and Commercial Street.
 The city's famous 1 o' clock time signal is located where Barker's Pool meets Leopold Street on the side of H.L.
 Brown the jewellers and sounds a daily siren to tell the time.
 The Heart of the City area, as its name suggests, lies at the centre of this zone and encompasses the Town Hall and Peace Gardens, a major focal point for people in the city.
 Adjacent to this is St Paul's Place, in centre of Sheffield, a new mixed use development lying between the Town Hall and Arundel Gate, one of the major roads running through the city centre.
 Sheffield's tallest building, St Pauls Tower, is situated on the edge of St Paul's place, close to both the Town Hall and Sheffield Station.
 At the opposite end of Fargate to the Town Hall is the Cathedral Quarter.
 Here there are numerous law firms and employment agencies, as well as numerous shops and the city centre hub for the Sheffield Supertram.
 The city centre has several cinemas including, Odeon Sheffield located on Arundel Gate, 'The Light' cinema on The Moor and the independent 'Showroom' cinema based near Sheaf Square.

 Also within the central zone is The Moor.
 Originally Sheffield's primary shopping area, it became run down and lost some of its prominence due to uncertainty surrounding the adjacent and now axed Sevenstone retail development.
 However, the opening of a new purpose-built indoor market hall in November 2013 and the ongoing Sheffield Moor Development plan footfall has increased and there has been a stimulation of businesses reopening and moving into the area.
 The Scottish Widows group own the majority of The Moor and are funding its staged redevelopment, including the significant public realm improvements to the street scene that were completed during 2013.